 The Sixth Crusade was, if you want to be crude about it (and why not?), Holy Roman Emperor Frederick II’s (d.
 1250) middle finger to Pope Gregory IX (d.
 1241).
 Frederick was undeniably the most powerful European monarch of the period, but he also had this habit of talking about going on Crusade without actually ever going on Crusade.
 Frederick had promised to take up the cause of the Holy Land when he was crowned King of Germany in 1215, and dramatically renewed his pledge when he was crowned emperor in 1220, but he nevertheless waffled on joining the 1213-1221 Fifth Crusade, which attacked the Ayyubids in Egypt.
-Throughout that campaign’s siege of Damietta and the army’s deleterious year of inactivity after finally capturing the city, Frederick kept sending messengers to the Crusaders promising that he was on his way.
-Some German forces did eventually arrive at Damietta, just in time to join the army’s disastrous march south, but Frederick himself, and the vast army he supposedly led, never got there.
+Throughout that campaign’s siege of Damietta and the army’s deleterious year of inactivity after finally capturing the city, Frederick kept sending messengers to the Crusaders promising that he and his army were on the way.
+Some German forces did eventually arrive at Damietta, just in time to join the army’s disastrous march south, but Frederick himself, and most of the vast army he supposedly led, never got there.
 Maybe it was an airline snafu.

 As you might expect, some people took a dim view of Frederick after the Fifth Crusade went bust.
 Among them was Pope Honorius III (d.
 1227), who rebuked Frederick for his inaction by letter in 1221.
-Relations between Frederick and the Vatican weren’t great anyway–they really never were between popes and Holy Roman Emperors, because each invariably believed that he should be preeminent over the other.
+Relations between Frederick and the Vatican weren’t great anyway–they almost never were between popes and Holy Roman Emperors, because each invariably believed that he should be preeminent over the other.
 Frederick assured that pope that he had wanted to go on Crusade but just hadn’t been able to leave Germany, and in his defense he really had been occupied with consolidating his rule over the empire.
-He promised to lead a great new Crusade that would leave in 1225, ten years after he’d first promised to take up the cross.
+He insisted he would lead a great new Crusade that would leave in 1225, ten years after he’d first promised to take up the cross.
 Then in 1224, he told Honorius that he was going to need more time to put an army together.
-To fend off a possible excommunication, Frederick assured Honorius that his Crusade would leave in August 1227, and signed a document to that made it clear he would be excommunicated if he failed to leave at that time.
+To fend off a possible excommunication, Frederick assured Honorius that his Crusade would leave in August 1227, and even signed a document that made it clear he would be excommunicated if he failed to leave at that time.

-In the meantime, Frederick had been widowed, and his search for a new bride landed on Isabella, the daughter of the King of Jerusalem*, John of Brienne (* since Jerusalem was back in Muslim hands by this point, the “King of Jerusalem” actually ruled from the city of Acre).
-John was reluctant to consent to this marriage, fearing that the much more powerful Frederick would claim the throne of Jerusalem by marriage, though Honorius loved this idea because he assumed it would commit Frederick to going on Crusade, finally.
+In the meantime, Frederick had been widowed, and his search for a new bride landed on Isabella, the daughter of the “King of Jerusalem,” John of Brienne (NOTE: since Jerusalem was back in Muslim hands by this point, the “King of Jerusalem” actually ruled from the city of Acre).
+John was reluctant to consent to this marriage, fearing that the much more powerful Frederick would claim the throne of Jerusalem by marriage, though Honorius loved the idea because he assumed it would commit Frederick to going on Crusade, finally.
 Frederick denied that he had any interest in claiming the throne of Jerusalem, and so John consented, and Frederick and Isabella were married in 1225.
 Frederick then, and I’m sure you knew this was coming, claimed the throne of Jerusalem.
 And there wasn’t much John could do about it.

 Frederick finally sailed for Acre in May 1228.
-The Crusade was now, in technical religious terms, a shitshow, led by an excommunicate.
+The Crusade was now, in technical religious terms, a shitshow, being led by an excommunicate.
 Gregory actually urged Frederick not to go (talk about doing a 180) and then sent letters to Acre warning everyone there that Frederick was not to be obeyed as he was not a legitimate Crusader (nor was he, at that point, a legitimate Christian).
 But Frederick went anyway.
 Hence the whole exercise from this point on became that middle finger to the pope I mentioned above.
-Isabella died shortly before Frederick left, which technically severed Frederick’s claim to be King of Jerusalem, but he doesn’t seem to have cared about this either.
+Isabella even died shortly before Frederick left, which should have completely severed Frederick’s claim to be King of Jerusalem, but he doesn’t seem to have cared about this either.

 The one development that did affect his plans was that al-Muʾazzam had by this point died, and so al-Kamil was no longer inclined to trade Jerusalem in return for Frederick’s military aid.
 So after arriving in Acre (after yet another lengthy delay in Cyprus hashing out Jerusalem’s political situation) and spending some time wrangling with al-Kamil’s negotiators, Frederick marched his army to Jaffa to rebuild that city’s fortifications, which was intended as a threat to the Ayyubids.
-Frederick’s army wasn’t nearly the size it had been when it set out–for some reason, when the army got to Acre and he wasn’t with it, most of his men figured that he’d backed out of yet another promise to Crusade, and they decided to go back home.
+Frederick’s army wasn’t nearly the size it had been when it set out–for some reason, when the army got to Acre and he wasn’t with it, most of his men figured that he’d backed out of yet another promise to Crusade, and they decided to go home.
 But this march to Jaffa was enough, apparently, to convince al-Kamil to make a deal.

 The deal, which was signed on February 18, 1229, let Frederick claim a technical victory and get the hell out of Dodge, but its terms were laughable.
 Al-Kamil gave Jerusalem to Frederick, but the city had to be kept unfortified, all Muslims living there had to be allowed to remain, and the city’s Muslim holy places would still remain in Muslim hands.
 In other words, Frederick was given possession of the city in name only.
 When he heard the terms of the deal, the Patriarch of Jerusalem refused to formally crown Frederick King of Jerusalem in the Church of the Holy Sepulcher, and Frederick’s army, largely made up of Templars and Hospitallers, rejected the deal as a paper victory.